 External File storage (AWS and MS One Drive (Testing only)).

 Nexelus provides an option to configure Nexelus with cloud platform for document management.
 Currently Nexelus is integrated only with Google Docs With this change Nexelus will add additional integration with MS one drive and AWS (S3) for document management which will provide multiple options for user to choose from for Cloud document management if user wants to use Cloud for document management.
 Please note , that only single integration can be enabled for single Nexelus instance.
 Following Items will be part of Next version as well but it requires further details which will be provided by Dec 15th.

+Media: Optimization.

 Integration with DOCU SIGN.

-Media: Optimization.

 Transfer functionality for inter-company on owner side.

 Ability setup revenue schedule for the entire project length by period.